JHU-PL-Lab/www-fpse/lecture-outline.md

 ### Functional

-* Key aspect is lack of mutation: more like a mathematical function, the output only depends on the input and it's only output is the codomain value, not any side effects like printing, mutating, raising exceptions, etc.
+* As mentioned above, key aspect is lack of mutation: more like a mathematical function, the output only depends on the input and it's only output is the codomain value, not any side effects like printing, mutating, raising exceptions, etc.
 * Lack of side effects is called "referential transparency" - variable values don't change out from under you (like in math textbook).
-* Standard data structures not too different from imperative case: dictionaries, lists, etc, but often will themselves be non-mutable
+* Standard data structures not too different from imperative case: dictionaries, lists, etc, but often will themselves be *immutable*
 * Key advantage is higher-order-ness: code is data, make new functions, accept functions as parameters.
-* Allows for powerful new programming paradigms.  give examples like compose, map, etc.
+* Allows for powerful new programming paradigms.
+  - Simple example is function composition operation
-* Less good at supporting extension, no notion of subclass in common functional paradigms (not impossible to add though).
+* Less good at supporting extension, no notion of subclass in common functional paradigms

 ### Who wins?
 Thesis: